xuanyangge/CS281FinalProject/README.md

 ## Introduction
 This is a Linux Netfilter Kernel Module developed by Ziqi Yang (https://github.com/kenyangzq) and Xuanyang Ge (https://github.com/xuanyangge).
 It uses a /proc file named **userlist** to keep track of what network traffic to block.
+The module is maded and compiled in Linux v4.4.0-47.

 To run the module, download the Netfilter folder and use